Bosom Friends Bradford

 7. To reappoint Robina Amin as Trustee

-8. To reappoint Karen Shawkins as Trustee
+8. To reappoint Ania Kaminska as Trustee

-9. To reappoint Ania Kaminska as Trustee
+9. To appoint Liz Brooke as Trustee

-6. Amendments to the Constitution
+6. Amendment to the Constitution

 To replace the wording in section 3, the Charity’s objectives, paragraph 1 from

-‘to provide relief and support to past, present and future breast cancer patients who are, or have been, under treatment within the Bradford Health Authority and who are sick, convalescent, disabled, handicapped, infirmed or in need of financial assistance’ to ‘to provide emotional and financial support to those living with or beyond breast cancer who have been treated by the Bradford/Airedale/Calderdale Breast Services’
+‘to provide relief and support to past, present and future breast cancer patients who are, or have been, under treatment within the Bradford Health Authority and who are sick, convalescent, disabled, handicapped, infirmed or in need of financial assistance’ to

-7. Any other Business
+6. Any other Business

 By order of the Board of Charity Trustees

-Liz Carrington Secretary 7th February 2024
+Liz Carrington Secretary 7th February 2025

 Bosom Friends (Bradford) Charity no. 1134938

-Trustees Annual Report 2023
+Trustees Annual Report 2024

 The Charity Commission require that small charities (income between £10,000 – 25,000 per year) submit a financial return within 10 months of the end of the financial year.
 Although there is no requirement for small charities to have a Trustees Annual Report, we consider it good practise to produce one which: